Azebhaile/MyPortfolio/README.md

 - The teams you have worked on

-Throughout my apprenticeship program, I had the privilege of working alongside multiple teams, including incuding The Reel Girls, The Wizards Council, and
+Throughout my apprenticeship program, I had the privilege of working alongside multiple teams, including, The Wizards Council, The Reel Girls and ........???

 - Your areas of interest